 not necessarily equal the total cost of that project or project phase.
-The total cost could also include matching funds, multiple phases, or could come in over or under budget.
-Negative obligations are also possible when unused funds are credited back after obligation.
+The total cost could also include matching funds or multiple phases.
+Negative obligations are also possible when unused funds are credited back.

-The annual listing also is intended to increase the awareness of government spending on transportation projects to the public.
-The annual listing may be viewed at: http://mtc.ca.gov/our-work/fund-invest/federal-funding/project-delivery or at MTC's offices at 375 Beale St., San Francisco.
-The list for the previous federal fiscal year is also included in Appendix A-44.
+The annual listing also provides public awareness of government spending on transportation projects.
+The list for the previous federal fiscal year is included in Appendix A-42.
+The annual listing may be viewed at:

+https://mtc.ca.gov/our-work/fund-invest/federal-funding/project-delivery